msjimc/AgileStructure/guide/deletion.md

 Figure 7

+As stated above, the variant had perviously been identified as:
+ __chr7:146,534,699_146,611,541del__
-As stated above, the variant had perviously been identified as __chr7.146,837,607_146,914,449del__ in the hg19 reference build, when the original coordinates are mapped from hg19 to hg38 using the [Lift Genome Annotations](https://genome.ucsc.edu/cgi-bin/hgLiftOver) webpage at the UCSC Genome Browser site, the regions can be seen to closely match:
+ in the hg19 reference build, when the original coordinates are mapped from hg19 to hg38 using the [Lift Genome Annotations](https://genome.ucsc.edu/cgi-bin/hgLiftOver) webpage at the UCSC Genome Browser site, the regions can be seen to closely match:

 |Origin|Variant|
 |-|-|